jpdesigns316/linux-config/README.md

 ```
 grader ALL=(ALL) NOPASSWD:ALL
 ```
 Save the file and exit.
-Switch to the newly created 'grader' account that now how `sudo` permissions, and go to the home directoy.
+Switch to the newly created 'grader' account that now how `sudo` permissions, and go to the home directory.
 You no longer need to be in root.
 ```
 su grader
 cd ~